sandrina-p/musikki-with-react-demo/README.md

 **Features:**
 - static Login / Register (saved on Local Storage)
-- Search Artists (with an Musikki-API)
+- Search Artists (with Musikki-API)
 - Save Artists searched as Favorite
 - Favorites Artists keep saved when you switch between multiple accounts or refresh the page (LocalStorage)
 - The url hash (#/) updates on your navigation and allows "back history" thanks to React Routes